SAKE on a Budget

 I mention this delicious Honjozo (pronounced "Hone Joe's Oh") Sake often, precisely because of how affordable it is for the quality.
 Brewed in Okayama with 60% polished Akebono Sake rice, this is true Craft Sake.
-The taste is clean and neutral (possibly semi-dry or semi-sweet, depending on your individual palate) and an absolute crowd-pleaser.
-I am not exaggerating when I say that I have served this to Sake first-timers, celebrities, and alcohol experts, and I have never heard a negative review.
-The Isshobin (60-ounce bottle) may look intimidating - or exciting - but the Sake inside is so highly-drinkable, that it can be easily finished in two sittings by a couple, or in one go by three or more.
+The taste is clean and neutral (possibly semi-dry or semi-sweet, depending on your palate) and an absolute crowd-pleaser.

-Like Ohkagura, Michinoku is a 60% polished craft Honjozo with a light-body that pairs with a wide variety of food.
-But for some Sake drinkers, the drier their Sake, the better.
-If that applies to you, then this will be your new go-to Sake.
+Like Ohkagura, Michinoku is 60% polished craft Honjozo with a light-body that pairs with a wide variety of food.
+But for some Sake drinkers, the drier the Sake, the better.
+If that sounds like you, then this will be your new go-to Sake.
 While plenty of cheap, extra-dry Sake exist, being on a budget does not mean you must give up all hope for balance and quality.

-Onikoroshi, like Otokoyama, is a term used by many brands to describe dry Sake.
-Be careful not to confuse it with another brand.
-Michinoku is made by Uchigasaki Brewing Co. in Miyagi prefecture.
-Another, far better known Onikoroshi, is "Wakatake", and while excellent, is a very different, Ginjo Sake, which also costs more.
+Onikoroshi is a common term used to describe dry Sake.
+Be careful not to confuse one brand with another.
+Michinoku is made by Uchigasaki Brewing in Miyagi Prefecture.
+Another well-known Onikoroshi is the excellent, but more expensive "Wakatake Onikoroshi" Ginjo Sake.

-This might be the most undervalued Daiginjo available in the U.S. It is complex, round, smooth, floral, fruity, refined, and has that great full-body that comes from being brewed Kimoto-style - the traditional, slow method which allows the lactic acid to develop naturally.
-This also helps it pair with more than the light dishes one would typically want to enjoy with a Daiginjo.
-The attractive blue and gold bottle makes it great gift option for a Sake-lover or gift exchange.
+This might be the most undervalued Daiginjo available in America.
+Complex, round, smooth, floral, fruity, and refined, this Sake also has a great full-body that comes from being brewed Kimoto-style - the slower, more traditional method which allows the Sake's lactic acid to develop naturally.
+The additional body helps it pair with more than just light dishes one would typically want to enjoy with a Daiginjo.
+The attractive blue and gold bottle makes it a great gift option for Sake-lovers or a gift exchange.

-Have you tried any of these?
+Get involved!
+Have you tried any of the Sake listed above?
 Have a different opinion?
 Want to add something to the list?
-Feel free to comment below, or continue the conversation on the SAKE SECRET Facebook Page.
+Feel free to comment below, or continue the conversation on